pyeventsourcing/esdbclient/README.md

 the name of a "group" of consumers of the subscription specified when `create_subscription_to_all()` was called.

-This method also has an optional `timeout` argument, that is expected to be a Python `float`, which sets a deadline for the completion of the gRPC operation.
+This method has an optional `timeout` argument, that is expected to be a Python `float`, which sets a deadline for the completion of the gRPC operation.

+This method also has an optional `credentials` argument, which can be used to override call credentials derived from the connection string URI.

 This method returns a `PersistentSubscription` object, which is an iterator giving `RecordedEvent` objects.
 It also has `ack()`, `nack()` and `stop()`